-On April 27, 2011, Koriyama City began topsoil removal operations in the schoolyards of elementary, junior high schools, and nursery schools.
+On April 27, 2011, Koriyama City began topsoil removal operations in the school yards of elementary and junior high schools and nursery schools.
 In order to further ensure the safety of children, from April 2012 the city also implemented decontamination operations at elementary and junior high school swimming pools, poolside areas, school building roofs and other external areas on school grounds, with similar operations also being conducted at nursery schools.
-In July 2012, topsoil removal was also begun at parks in the city.
+In July 2012 topsoil removal was also begun at parks in the city.

-Column

-"Reconsidering the objectives of decontamination"

-Mr. Shunichi Tanaka, Former Chairman, Nuclear Regulation Authority
+Column "Reconsidering the objectives of decontamination" Former Chairman, Nuclear Regulation Authority, Dr. Shunichi Tanaka

 "What is the objective of decontamination?"
-As decontamination work began for the first time in the Nagadoro district of Iitate Village in May 2011, this was the question we asked ourselves and the answer at that time was to achieve as soon as possible the return of residents who had been forced to flee from their homes due to widespread radioactive contamination following the TEPCO Fukushima Daiichi NPS accident, and enable them to start rebuilding their lives.
+As decontamination work began for the first time in the Nagadoro district of litate Village in May 2011, this was the question we asked ourselves and the answer at that time was to achieve as soon as possible the return of residents who had been forced to flee from their homes due to widespread radioactive contamination following the Fukushima Daiichi NPS accident, and enable them to start rebuilding their lives.